ksughosh/CompositionAdapter/README.md

 }
 ```

-There are multiple available `BaseHolder` classes that would facilitate the construction of the composition adapter.Individual `ViewDelegate`s are created with two parameters.
+There are multiple available `BaseHolder` classes that would facilitate the construction of the composition adapter.
+Individual `ViewDelegate`s are created with two parameters.
 First parameter is a `lambda` that returns a view and the second parameter is also a `lambda` that returns the condition to evaluate for the `viewType`.
-Finally, add the individual view delegates to the adapter to he list as shown:
+Finally, add the individual view delegates as part of the `DataAdapter` class that initializes the `RecyclerView`'s adapter as shown:

 ```kotlin
 class ExampleActivity : AppCompatActivity() {